Titles: 琅琊榜 (Lang Ya Bang) / Nirvana in fire

 I’m impressed because NIF has brought to light a bunch of amazing actors that I didn’t know before.
 No need to say all of them nailed their roles.

 (SPOILERS) One of my favorite parts was the arc of Xieyu (played by Liu Yi Yun) and Jingrui (played by Cheng Hao Feng).
 I didn’t expect several parts of the story, and Mei Changsu (Hu Ge’s character)’s scheming ability is simply impressive.
 Xieyu felt like a bid bad wolf to me, but not an hateful one (at least not that much, because I really felt sorry for Jingrui and Liyang princess; also Lin family’s tragedy).
 I admire his inteligence and maybe Xieyu would have achieved everything with his scheming and planning if he hadn’t encountered Mei Changsu.
 Their intelectual battling is one of the best things I’ve seen in a very long time.
-In this respect, it just awesome how Mei Changsu managed to reunite all the correct people (Xia Dong, Meng Zhi, prince of Yu, Yan Yu Jin and so his father the marquise…) in order to develop his plan.
+In this respect, it’s just awesome how Mei Changsu managed to reunite all the correct people (Xia Dong, Meng Zhi, prince of Yu, Yan Yu Jin and so his father the marquise…) in order to develop his plan.
 Flawless.

 Besides, the last scene between Xieyu and Liyang princess is so powerful.
 Liyang princess proved to be a strong-willed woman, and the whole story was unexpected in many levels.
 I don’t want to reveal too much about this last scene, because no words can do justice to it, but if you watch it you’ll understand.

 Later, when everything is revealed and Mei Changsu had definitely won, you get to see the farewell of Xieyu, who gets banished to do hard labor.
 It’s poignant how Jingrui, Xieyu’s son and Liyang princess went to meet him for the last time, and how Xieyu trusted all his secrets to Liyang.
-Xieyu truly loves Liyang princess, and I think that he kinda regrets what he has lost due to his ambition.
+Xieyu truly loves Liyang princess, and I think he kinda regrets what he has lost due to his ambition.

 On the other hand, we have Nihuang princess.
 She’s brave, skilled and noble.
 Her relation with Mei Changsu may not be your all-time favourite OTP, but you will truly suffer because of her pain.
 I was heartbroken in that scene when she, suspecting about Mei Changsu’s true identity, tried to find Lin Shu’s mole and couldn’t discover it.
 Her disappointment and her knowledge about something going wrong are just terrible.
 And later, you feel equally sorry when everything is revealed, and alike consort Jing, she acknowledges the horrible suffering that Lin Shu had to endure (explaining why she couldn’t find her original moles or any track of his true identity)…